 According to 12 step programs, the way to manage your addiction as a disease is to follow the guidelines and wisdom passed down by other alcoholics and addicts who successfully maintain their sobriety.
 Above all, the 12 steps of AA believe that if you emulate the determination, consistency, and unyielding dedication of those who succeeded before you in the 12 Step Model, you will be successful in recovery just like them.

-Using the 12 spiritual principles of recovery and following the 12 steps and guidance from other alcoholics or addicts who have succeeded in establishing and maintaining a sober lifestyle is the path to recovery.
+Using the 12 spiritual principles of recovery and following the 12 steps, along with guidance from other alcoholics or addicts who have succeeded in establishing and maintaining a sober lifestyle, is a practical path to recovery.
+This article explains the 12 spiritual principles, how each one connects to the steps of Alcoholics Anonymous, how to practice them in everyday life, and why spirituality remains a meaningful part of addiction treatment and holistic healing.

 The 12 spiritual principles of recovery are as follows: acceptance, hope, faith, courage, honesty, patience, humility, willingness, brotherly love, integrity, self-discipline, and service.